 Apache's methodology will employ the use of two source vessels synchronized in time.
 The source vessels M/V Peregrine Falcon and the M/V Arctic Wolf (or similar vessels) will be equipped with compressors and 2400 cui air gun arrays.
 In addition, the M/V Peregrine Falcon will be equipped with a 440 cui shallow water source which it can deploy at high tide in the intertidal area in less than 1.8 m (6 ft) of water.
+Although the 2,400 cui airgun is anticipated to be utilized most frequently, APACHE may also utilize a 1,200 cui configuration when possible.
 Source lines are orientated perpendicular to the node lines and parallel to the beach (see red lines on Figure 4).
 The two source vessels will traverse source lines of the same patch using a shooting technique called ping/pong.
 The ping/pong methodology will have the first source boat commence the source effort.
 As the first air gun pop is initiated, the second gun boat is sent a command and begins a countdown to pop its guns 12 seconds later than the first vessel.
 The first source boat would then take its second pop 12 seconds after the second vessel has popped and so on.
 The vessels try to manage their speed so that they cover approximately 50 m (165 ft) between pops.
 The objective is to generate source positions for each of the two arrays close to a 50 m (165 ft) interval along each of the source lines in a patch.
 Vessel speeds will range from 2-4 knots.
 The source effort will average 10-12 hours per day.